 How did the media work with this?

 Primarily there were the novels – still in print and popular.
 Of course there is a TV series about Morse’s cases (which unfortunately I didn’t watch so far).
 Morse is after all the ultimate Oxford inspector.
 In addition a spin-off was created dealing with Morse’s assistent Lewis who follows Morse’s steps years later after having promoted to a DI (Detective Inspector).
 (This TV series is still one of my favorites when I need to relax …) There is still another spin-off (which I also never watched …): The young Morse.
 So … the Morse concept seems to have impressed a lot of media people and enjoys great popularity.
 Even nowadays.

 Who is Morse?

-I wasn’t sure when writing the title.
+I wasn’t sure when deciding on the title.
 Is Morse really lonely?
 I always had the impression … when reading the novels.
 Of course they are old-fashioned, no traces of modern life like mobile phones etc. He is not married and, although he’s popular with women, he never enjoys a relationship lasting longer than some days, weeks …

 So, who is Morse?